Geektoolkit/Dynaframe3/README.md

 Video Demo, how to install, and intro here: https://youtu.be/XEaUsaNEzjY

 Quickstart: On a raspberry pi based system you'll want to connect to a network, put a few images in the Pictures folder to get started, and then run:

     sudo wget https://github.com/Geektoolkit/Dynaframe3/releases/download/2.03/install.sh && bash install.sh; rm -f install.sh ; sudo reboot

 On reboot it should startup, and it'll show you the URL of the configuration page.

+To exit, please hit the 'esc' button.
+To restart on a raspberry pi, you can launch it again using ./Dynaframe

 On Windows you can find a release specific to Windows, and then run Dynaframe.exe.